Aliases for CYP2A13 Gene

 GeneCards Summary for CYP2A13 Gene

 CYP2A13 (Cytochrome P450 Family 2 Subfamily A Member 13) is a Protein Coding gene.
-Diseases associated with CYP2A13 include Nicotine Dependence, Protection Against and Coumarin Resistance.
-Among its related pathways are Phenytoin Pathway, Pharmacokinetics and Metabolism of xenobiotics by cytochrome P450.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+Diseases associated with CYP2A13 include Acetaminophen Metabolism.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Acetaminophen Pathway (therapeutic doses), Pharmacokinetics.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2A6.

 UniProtKB/Swiss-Prot for CYP2A13 Gene

 Exhibits a coumarin 7-hydroxylase activity.
 Active in the metabolic activation of hexamethylphosphoramide, N,N-dimethylaniline, 2-methoxyacetophenone, N-nitrosomethylphenylamine, and the tobacco-specific carcinogen, 4-(methylnitrosamino)-1-(3-pyridyl)-1-butanone.
 Possesses phenacetin O-deethylation activity.